kowend/Eurorack-84HP-7U-case/README.md

 ### Side panels
 For the best look you'll need to cnc holes on the inside for the floor panel and metal size to fit in.
 If you don't have a cnc, you could simply add some L shaped brackets inside and screw them.
 Of course for strength and stability it's better to cnc some holes.
+For variant 1 you don't need the square hole in the middle (without 12HP rails).

 See drawing for the dimensions
 ![Dimensions](images/sizes.jpg)